borealbirds/tutorials/establish-odbc-to-sql-server/README.md

 Establishing Connection to the SQL Server holding BAM's database
 =====================

-## First steps
+## First steps: Get username and password

-* Get access to the SQL server where BAM stores our avian data -- Contact Erin Bayne
+* Get access to the SQL server where BAM stores our avian data -- Contact **Erin Bayne**

 ## Configure ODBC settings on your computer
 ### Windows